carbon-language/carbon-lang/llvm/docs/CodeOfConduct.rst

 amounts to an egregious violation of this code.

 If you believe someone is violating the code of conduct, we ask that you report it by emailing conduct@llvm.org.
-For more details please see our :doc:`Reporting Guide <ReportingGuide>`.
+For more details please see the :doc:`Reporting Guide <ReportingGuide>`.

 .. _be friendly and patient: